When Things Start Slowing In Ways You Can't Ignore

-A quick snapshot can show that friction exists.
+A quick snapshot can show something’s off.

 What the Diagnostic Is